Lavadeg31/Vex_Iq/mkdwn/fullrules.md

 We all can contribute to creating a fun and inclusive event experience for all event attendees.
 Some examples include:

-When dealing with difficult and stressful situations, it is...
+When dealing with difficult and stressful situations, it is.
 •   Okay for Teams to be gracious and supportive when your Alliance partner makes a mistake.
 •   Not okay for Teams to harass, tease, or be disrespectful to your Alliance partner when a Match does not go your way.

-When a Team does not understand a Match ruling or score, it is...
+When a Team does not understand a Match ruling or score, it is.
 •   Okay for Drive Team Members to consult with a Head Referee to discuss a ruling per the process outlined in <T3> in a calm and respectful manner.
 •   Not okay for Drive Team Members to continue arguing with the Head Referee after a decision has been finalized, or for Adults to approach a Head Referee with ruling/scoring concerns.

-When Teams are getting ready for an upcoming Match, it is...
+When Teams are getting ready for an upcoming Match, it is.
 •   Okay for Teams in an Alliance to develop a game strategy that utilizes the strengths of both Robots to cooperatively solve the game.
 •   Not okay for one Team in an Alliance to ask another Team to sit in a corner during the